VonHeikemen/lsp-zero.nvim/README.md

 ## Future Changes/Deprecation notice

-Settings and functions that will change in case I feel forced to created a `v3.x` branch.
+Settings and functions that will change in the new `v3.x` branch.

+Version 3 will become the default branch on `September 20, 2023`.

 ### Preset settings